-1.1 Freshwater pearl mussel (FWPM) is one of the most endangered molluscs in the world.
+Freshwater pearl mussel (FWPM) is one of the most endangered molluscs in the world.
 Scotland holds some of the largest remaining populations in the world.
-This Species Protection Plan (SPP) provides guidance and agreed procedures for the protection of FWPM and their habitat during construction works on SHE Transmission projects.
+This Species Protection Plan (SPP) provides guidance and agreed procedures for the protection of FWPM and their habitat during construction works on Scottish & Southern Electricity Networks Transmission (SSEN Transmission) projects.
 It applies to all projects where FWPM may be present and is issued to Contractors as part of the Works Information.
-It outlines the responsibilities of SHE Transmission and the Contractor regarding protection of FWPM.
+It outlines the responsibilities of SSEN Transmission (the Employer) and the Contractor regarding protection of FWPM.
 It also details relevant legislation, survey requirements and mitigation measures to protect the species and its environment.